ibm-cloud-docs/storage-scale/config-ldap-ces.md

 17. Copy the LDAP certificate content from "/etc/ssl/certs/ldap_cacert.pem" path as a single line and provide as input to the "ldap_server_cert" variable.

     ` awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' /etc/ssl/certs/ldap_cacert.pem`
+    Replace `/etc/ssl/certs/ldap_cacert.pem` with the path to your existing LDAP certificate if it differs.